Genetic Drift (video game)

 Genetic Drift is a shoot 'em up video game written by Scott Schram for the Apple II and published by Broderbund in late 1981.
-An Atari 8-bit family port was released in 1982.
+A port to Atari 8-bit computers was released in 1982.

 Gameplay

 Genetic Drift is a game in which the player changes hostile mutants into friendly life forms.

 Reception

 Bob Boyd reviewed the game for Computer Gaming World, and stated that "This is not a game for the pondering thoughtful player.
 I would recommend this game to arcade addicts only.
 The game can become extremely angering especially when you've got all but one form turned into a TV set and while waiting for it to come back into range you notice the heart peacefully drifting toward you from the rear is upside down."

 Development

 Scott Schram quit his job to write the game for the Apple II.
 He spent several weeks developing Photon Base, which Broderbund retitled Genetic Drift.